A Look Back at VASSA’s 50 years of ”Vernacking”.

 Andre van Graan, Joanna Marx, Wendy Arendse, Sarah Winter, Nicolas Baumann, Henry Aikman, Stephen Townsend

-A special edition in celebration of Gawie Fagan’s 80th birthday (15 Novenber 2005)
+A Special Edition in celebration of Gawie Fagan’s 80th birthday (15 Novenber 2005)

-Tributes and pictures from
+Tributes and pictures by:

 Andre van Graan,